buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure**: R, S, T, V |
 | **Description** |

-Demogorgon is a huge demon, prince of the abyss and madness about 5 meters tall.
+Demogorgon is a huge demon, prince of the abyss and madness, about 5 meters tall.
 He appears as a reptilian biped with two baboon heads, the necks are long and serpentine like the tentacular arms.
 Demogorgon' \*\*s two heads have distinct personalities that detest each other.
 They often try to dominate each other and many of the stories about Demogorgon deal precisely with how one or the other head tries to dominate the whole.
 There is a strong rivalry between Demogorgon and Orcus.

 ### Deva Angel